 Karl Marx, the philosopher, economist, political theorist and socialist revolutionary, is best-known for the 1848 pamphlet, The Communist Manifesto and the three-volume Das Kapital.
 A political revolutionary, social theorist and among distinguished sociologists, Karl Marx was born and educated in Germany.
 Marx's major works of sociological importance are: The German Ideology, with F. Engels; The Poverty of Philosophy; Manifesto of the Comnunist Party, with F. Engels; The Eighteenth Brumaire of Louis Bonaparte; Capital; and two manuscripts published after his death, The Economic and Philosophic Manuscnpts of 1844 and Grundrisse.

 Karl Marx has been a major influence on the development of sociology, as often a subject of criticism as of inspiration.
-There arc five important sociological areas covered by his writings.
+There are five important sociological areas covered by his writings.
 In his early work Marx was interested in the concept of alienation.
-One of the senses that he gave to the term was that of alienated labour, in which condition man had work imposed on him by others, a theme that was to run through all his subsequent contributions.
+Karl Marx, who promoted the ideology of communism and egalitarianism.
+Karl Marx also tried to push for a proletarian revolution that would bring in a more egalitarian society.

 Karl Marx thought that human labour was the basis of social activity, he also held that social institutions, like the state or the family, were relatively independent of the economy in their development and even had an influence on the operation of the economy.
 Those who own and control the means of production, and are able to take the product, form one class and those depending on their own labour alone the other.
 The contradiction, at the heart of class societies also suggests a theory of social change.
-Marx argues that class struggle is the 'motor of history'; the rising capitalist class overthrew the feudal aristocracy and will be similarly displaced by the working class.
+Karl Marx argues that class struggle is the 'motor of history'; the rising capitalist class overthrew the feudal aristocracy and will be similarly displaced by the working class.

 In capitalist societies Marx suggests that, other things being equal, the society will become polarized with the working class becoming poorer and poorer.
 It should be clear that change does not follow automatically from changes in the economic structure; class struggle as the active intervention of human beings is necessary.
 Historical change takes the form of a succession of societies dominated by mode of production, feudalism or capitalism, each of which represents greater technological control over nature.
 The form of the relations of production will vary from society to society, producing different class relations.
 For Marx, the basic model of such societies is of a two-class structure.